OpenShot Video Editor 3.4.0

 Why OpenShot?

 Video editing software can get complicated fast.
-Between endless timelines, confusing export settings, and tools you didn't even know existed, it's easy to feel overwhelmed, especially for for beginners and hobbyists.
-OpenShot approach is to offering a clean, intuitive interface that focuses on what you actually need without all the fluff.
+Between endless timelines, confusing export settings, and tools you didn't even know existed, it's easy to feel overwhelmed, especially for beginners and hobbyists.
+OpenShot's approach is to offer a clean, intuitive interface that focuses on what you actually need, without fluff.
 Laying the items out into a format that makes sense to both a novice and a pro.

-Trimming a video is a little weird to get used to at first, but once you do it, you love it.
-The trick is, they don't call it trim, but 'slice'. once you load your video on the timeline move the play head to where you want to "slice" and right-click on the play head.
+Trimming a video is a little weird to get used to at first, but once you do, you'll love it.
+The trick is, they don't call it trim, but 'slice'.
+Once you load your video on the timeline, move the playhead to where you want to "slice" and right-click on the playhead.
 Then, you can choose what to keep or discard.
-Left side, right side or keep both.
-(See ScreenShot)
+Left side, right side, or keep both.

 Got a pile of old home videos or blurry phone clips?
 OpenShot lets you bring them back to life.
 Stabilize shaky footage, adjust brightness and contrast, or add filters for a retro touch.
 You can even tweak playback speed for slow-motion effects or fast-forward cuts.
 You can even combine different types and formats of clips, AVI, MOV, MP4, and combine them into one seamless video montage.